-With that caveat, projecting that level of fall deaths for two decades would total about 800,000 total deaths or roughly 60% greater than the 500,000 total deaths due to the opioid crisis that has occurred in the U.S. during the last two decades.
-However, unlike the total of opioid crisis deaths, the very high level of fall deaths did not occur just for the last two decades, but also for previous decades.
-In fact, the unnatural level of fall injuries and deaths goes back centuries.
+Projecting the conservatively estimated 50% level of fall deaths for two decades would total about 400,000 total deaths or roughly 80% of the 500,000 total deaths due to the opioid crisis that has occurred in the U.S. during the last two decades.
+However, unlike the total of opioid crisis deaths, the very high level of fall deaths did not occur just for the last two decades,